onap/integration/docs/docs_scaleout.rst

    :align: center

-After importing the VSP, users need to onboard the DCAE blueprint and the Policy Model used to design closed loops in CLAMP.
+After importing the VSP, users need to onboard the DCAE blueprint used to design closed loops in CLAMP.
 This step is only required for users that want to run closed loop; users interested in manual scale out only can skip the remainder of the section.
+Note that since Frankfurt users are not required to upload a Policy model from SDC, as Policy models are now managed by the Policy Engine.

-From the "Composition" tab in the service menu, select the artifact icon on the right, as shown below:
+To upload a DCAE blueprint, from the "Composition" tab in the service menu, select the artifact icon on the right, as shown below:

 .. figure:: files/scaleout/1.png
    :align: center